• Campground Host • Other • Trail/Campground Maintenance • General Assistance

 THE SITE: Located near the Tri-Cities, Washington, on the lower Snake River, Ice Harbor and Lower Monumental Dams include a powerhouse, a navigation lock, and fish passage.
 A visitor center is open at Ice Harbor Dam.
 We manage several campgrounds and day use parks near the dams, as well as habitat management units (HMUs) for wildlife in the region.

-Windust Park is a remote oasis consisting of a first-come, first-served campground with 24 sites and day use facilities, boat ramp, boat dock, picnic sites, swim beach, and dump station, flush toilets, and sinks. ** This campground was a fee-free site in the 2016 season and will likely be free again in 2017. ** Summer recreation season is May 13 through September 30 in 2017.
+Windust Park is a remote oasis consisting of a first-come, first-served campground with 24 sites and day use facilities, boat ramp, boat dock, picnic sites, swim beach, and dump station, flush toilets, and sinks. ** This campground was a fee-free site in the 2018 season and will likely be free again in 2019. ** Summer recreation season is May 13 through September 30.